bootdotdev/curriculum/README.md

 ## 💬 Contact

-If you would like to discuss the project feel free to [contact me on Qvault](https://qvault.io/contact/).
-I'm most responsive on Discord but you can also find me on Twitter:
+If you would like to discuss the project feel free to [contact us at Qvault](https://qvault.io/contact/).
+We're most responsive on Discord, but you can also find us on Twitter.

 * [Twitter](https://twitter.com/q_vault)
 * [Discord](https://discord.com/invite/HxuxE6Nv)